ThorstenBeowulf/challenge1-website-refactor/README.md

 Non-original work may be subject to seperate licencing.

-All original work in this repository is Copyright (c) 2023 Thorsten.
+All original work in this repository is Copyright (c) 2023 Thorsten Beowulf.

 Content sourced from other repositories is the copyright of their respective authors.